choubacha/stellar-rust-sdk/README.md

 ## Client

 The client provides two interfaces.
 One is the synchronous client and the other is the asynchronous client.
-Both consume an EndPoint trait and will return the appropriate response associated with the endpoint implementation.
+Both consume an IntoRequest trait and will return the appropriate response associated with the endpoint implementation.
 You should see the documentation associated with the code itself but below is a brief example